skuethe/MMM-Spotify/README.md

         payload: "mySpotifyControlMode",
       },
     ],
+    deviceDisplay: "Listening on", // text to display in the device block (default style only)
     volumeSteps: 5, // in percent, the steps you want to increase or decrese volume when reacting on the "SPOTIFY_VOLUME_{UP,DOWN}" notifications
     miniBarConfig: {
       album: true, // display Album name in miniBar style